swyxio/spark-joy/README.md

 - Tool for learning what fonts other people use https://fontanello.oktavilla.se/
 - [FlowType.js](https://simplefocus.com/flowtype/)
 - [FitText](https://css-tricks.com/viewport-sized-typography/)
+- https://wh0.github.io/glitter/ It’s a generator that produces text in a glitter-like style, which you can save as SVG.
+Definitely not for 99% of your projects, but a pretty cool text effect.
 - if all letters at the same height all caps this is called [Majuscule](https://www.wordgenius.com/words/majuscule)
 - International fonts stack https://www.figma.com/blog/when-fonts-fall/
 - In future, try out [leading-trim](https://medium.com/microsoft-design/leading-trim-the-future-of-digital-typesetting-d082d84b202)